Home Compare DPLM.L vs SARO

 Diploma vs StandardAero: Which Stock Looks Stronger in 2026?

-Diploma leads structurally, with profitability as the clearest single gap between the two profiles.
-StandardAero still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Diploma holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+StandardAero still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Diploma is in better shape — its trend is intact while StandardAero's trend has broken down.
 That puts structure and market broadly in agreement — Diploma's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DPLM.L: STOXX 600, SARO: Russell 1000).